mlech413/Credit-Risk-Classification/README.md

 The following was performed:
 * The data was split into training and testing sets.
 Column "loan_status" was split out and contained 0 (for healthy loans) and 1 (high-risk loans). "value_counts" identified 75,036 healthy loans and 2,500 high-risk.
 * A logical regression model was created with the original training data by removing 25% of the results and then using LogisticRegression to train the model.
 The resulting balanced accuracy score, confusion matrix, and classification report were used to check the results.
-* A logical regression model was also predicted with resampled training data by usiong the RandomOverSampler module from the imbalanced-learn library to resample the data.
+* A logical regression model was also predicted with resampled training data by using the RandomOverSampler module from the imbalanced-learn library to resample the data.
 The minority samples (high-risk loans) were duplicated and increased to match the 75,036 healthy loan samples.
-The medeling process was then repeated with this data, and the alanced accuracy score, confusion matrix, and classification report were used to check the results.
+The modeling process was then repeated with this data, and the balanced accuracy score, confusion matrix, and classification report were used to check the results.

 ## Results